pingcap/docs-cn/faq/manage-cluster-faq.md

 ### What's the maximum number of concurrent connections that TiDB supports?

 By default, there is no limit on the maximum number of connections per TiDB server.
+If needed, you can limit the maximum number of connections by setting `instance.max_connections` in the `config.toml` file, or changing the value of the system variable [`max_connections`](/system-variables.md#max_connections).
 If too large concurrency leads to an increase of response time, it is recommended to increase the capacity by adding TiDB nodes.

 ### How to view the creation time of a table?